lamberta/devkit-doc/native/android-remote-debug.md

 + While execution is paused: Step into currently selected function
 + While execution is paused: Step out of current function scope
 + Disable or enable all breakpoints

+## Troubleshooting Issues

+If the debugger becomes unresponsive, attempt to refresh the browser window.
+If that doesn't work, force-quit your game and restart it also.